 Your arch shape and how your feet roll through each step are good indicators of what kind of support you need.
 The action of rolling inward is called pronation.
 Most people naturally pronate to a small degree, but if your foot rolls too much (you overpronate), then you might benefit from a stabilizing shoe that helps support your stride.
 It’s less common, but some runners have a stride that rolls outward.
 You’ll hear this referred to as underpronating or supinating.
 A stabilizing shoe that balances your stride and keeps your lower body well aligned will also be beneficial if you underpronate as you run.

-You can get an idea of your own biomechanics and gain insight into your running gait by using the Run Lab equipment available at some MEC stores, or by looking at the wear pattern on the soles of your existing running shoes.
+You can get an idea of your own biomechanics and gain insight into your running gait by looking at the wear pattern on the soles of your existing running shoes.

 Neutral runners typically have normal arches (neither high or flat).
 If the wear on your shoes is concentrated across the ball of the foot and the outside of the heel, it’s a sign that you have neutral pronation.